Słupsk: Roads

 Słupsk used to be traversed east–west by European route E28, which is known as National route 6 in Poland until a bypass running to the south of the town to carry the 6/E28 traffic was built.
 The bypass is a part of Expressway S6 which, when completed some time after 2015, will give Słupsk a fast road connection to Szczecin and Gdańsk.
 The city can also be accessed by the National route 21 from Miastko, Voivodeship route 210 from Ustka to Unichowo and Voivodeship route 213 from Puck.
 Local roads of lesser importance connect Słupsk with surrounding villages and towns.

 The city's network of streets is well developed, but many of them require general refurbishment.
 The city is currently investing significant sums of money in road development.

 Air

 Słupsk-Redzikowo Airport is now defunct, however, it once worked as a regular passenger airport of local significance.
 Several plans to eventually reopen it failed because of lack of funds.
-The facility was earmarked for use within the US missile defense complex as a missile launch site.
-Policy changes by the US government regarding the missile shield have made this development unlikely however.
+The facility was earmarked for use within the US missile defense complex as a missile launch site, which became operational in December 2023.
+Nowadays, the nearest airports are in Gdańsk (Gdańsk Lech Wałęsa Airport) and Szczecin (Solidarity Szczecin–Goleniów Airport).